-Core Deposit Note: This product requires a core deposit that will be fully refunded upon return of your core.
+Core Return Note: You will not be charged a core fee as long as your core is mailed back within 30 days of your order.
 A free prepaid return shipping label is provided for hassle free core returns!
 (Click for more details)

 HAVING TROUBLE WITH POWERSTROKE INJECTORS?